-Follow that up with a visualisation exercise to raise your vibrations.
+Follow that up with a visualization exercise to raise your vibrations.
 You’re thinking about the things you want to achieve: confidence, clients, energy, focus, income.

-Get specific about what you want to attract, visualise it and then invite it into your day.
+Get specific about what you want to attract, visualize it and then invite it into your day.

 Schedule your time and have a routine